-However, not all wood stoves are created equal, and heating an RV with wood isn't as simple as buying a stove and installing a stove pipe.
+Not all wood stoves are created equal and heating an RV with wood isn't as simple as buying a stove and installing a stove pipe.

-In this article, I'll go over some important things to consider before purchasing a wood stove for your camper.
-I'll also talk about the pros and cons of some of the popular RV wood stove models.
+In this article, we'll go over some important things to consider before purchasing a wood stove for your camper.
+We'll also talk about the pros and cons of some of the popular RV wood stove models.